Workflows¶

 Accessing the Web Interface Remotely¶

-The following change of the docker compose file must be applied:
+The following change of the docker compose file can be applied (it also changes to the default http port 80 as an example):

 ...